From Invoice to Payment¶

 In most companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
-Even then there's often several weeks of delay between reality and the report.
+Even then, there is often several weeks of delay between reality and the report.

 In many small companies, the accounting function is poorly treated.